hashgraph/hedera-mirror-node-explorer/README.md

 #### Branding

-In addition to the configuration variables above, the Hedera Mirror Node Explorer UI can be customized by adding a branding directory which path can be provided by the environment variable *$BRANDING_LOCATION*.
+In addition to the configuration variables described above, the Hedera Mirror Node Explorer UI can be customized by adding a branding directory which path can be provided by the environment variable *$BRANDING_LOCATION*.
 If this variable is not defined a directory *./branding* will be looked for